Course page PDF

 K-fold cross-validation

-How to pick a hypothesis that generalizes?
+How to pick the right complexity?
 Use a slice of training data as a surrogate test set.

 k-fold-CV(model, dataset, \(K\))